vt-tlos-pathways/pathways-docs/option2.md

 > **"New Quiz Thresholds Based on Selected Quiz Questions"**

 ?> :white_check_mark: Based on Pathways outcomes applied to quiz questions
-:white_check_mark: Based on number of questions with credit/no credit (at least 3 per outcome per quiz)
+:white_check_mark: Based on number of points on questions for an outcome (at least 3 questions per outcome per quiz)
 :white_check_mark: Quiz must be built with corresponding outcomes

 Option #2 is used if you want to assess a quiz using ***multiple*** Pathways learning outcomes.
 If you are only assessing a ***single*** outcome for an entire quiz, please consider using Option #1 instead.